 (b) Upon the filing of an application, payment of the required fee and notification to the police chief on the required form by a nonprofit civic organization, the city clerk may issue a permit authorizing the organization to serve alcoholic beverages for consumption on the premises or to sell wine at retail for off-premises consumption, or both, for a period not to exceed three days, subject to any law regulating the time for serving such beverages.
-No more than six permits may be issued to a qualified organization in any one calendar year pursuant to this section.
+No more than three permits may be issued to a qualified organization in any one calendar year pursuant to this section.
 Permits issued pursuant to this section shall be valid only for the location, times and dates specified in the permit.
 No permit may be issued unless the sale of such alcohol beverages is lawful in the place for which the permit is issued.

-(Ord. of 9-7-1999, § 1(4-135); Ord.
-No. 09-09, § 3, 4-20-2009)

 Sec.
 6-112.
-Brew pub.
+Brewpub.

-(a) No individual shall be permitted to own or operate a brew pub without first obtaining a proper brew pub license from the mayor and council pursuant to the same procedures as are set forth in division 3 of this article, and each brew pub license holder shall comply with all other applicable state and local license requirements.
-A brew pub license authorizes the holder of such license to (i) manufacture on the licensed premises not more than 5,000 barrels of beer in a calendar year solely for retail on the premises and solely in draft form; and (ii) operate an eating establishment that shall be the sole retail outlet for such beer and may offer for sale any other alcoholic beverages produced by other manufacturers which are authorized for retail sale under this chapter, provided that such alcoholic beverages are purchased from a licensed wholesaler for consumption on the premises only and, provided further, in addition to draft beer manufactured on the premises, each brew pub licensee shall offer for sale commercially available canned or bottled malt beverages from licensed wholesalers.
+(a) No individual shall be permitted to own or operate a brewpub without first obtaining a proper brewpub license from the mayor and council pursuant to the same procedures as are set forth in division 3 of this article, and each brewpub license holder shall comply with all other applicable state and local license requirements.
+A brewpub license authorizes the holder of such license to (i) manufacture on the licensed premises not more than 5,000 barrels of beer in a calendar year solely for retail on the premises and solely in draft form; and (ii) operate an eating establishment that shall be the sole retail outlet for such beer and may offer for sale any other alcoholic beverages produced by other manufacturers which are authorized for retail sale under this chapter, provided that such alcoholic beverages are purchased from a licensed wholesaler for consumption on the premises only and, provided further, in addition to draft beer manufactured on the premises, each brewpub licensee shall offer for sale commercially available canned or bottled malt beverages from licensed wholesalers.

-(b) Possession of a brew pub license shall not prevent the holder of such license from obtaining any other license available under this chapter for the same premises.
+(b) Possession of a brewpub license shall not prevent the holder of such license from obtaining any other license available under this chapter for the same premises.

-(c) A brew pub license does not authorize the holder of such license to sell alcoholic beverages by the package for consumption off the premises.
+(c) A brewpub license does not authorize the holder of such license to sell alcoholic beverages by the package for consumption off the premises.

-(d) A brew pub licensee shall pay all state and local license fees and excise taxes applicable to individuals licensed under this chapter as manufacturers, retailers and, where applicable, wholesalers.
+(d) A brewpub licensee shall pay all state and local license fees and excise taxes applicable to individuals licensed under this chapter as manufacturers, retailers and, where applicable, wholesalers.

-(e) Except as set forth in this section, a brew pub license holder shall be subject to all sections of this chapter.
+(e) Except as set forth in this section, a brewpub license holder shall be subject to all sections of this chapter.

-(Ord. of 9-7-1999, § 1(4-136))

 Secs.
 6-113—6-140.
 Reserved.